 ♦ Nearest Postcode: DT3 6RY

 CHILDREN: ♦♦♦♦ – Bowleaze Cove is suitable for families.
 There is a car park, toilets, a cafe and a lovely beach.
+The rocky section to the east, however, is unsuitable for both children and those with walking difficulties.

 ACCESS: ♦♦♦♦ – The location at Weymouth is easy to access.
 Recommended parking at DT3 6PP is near to toilets and a cafe, and is not too far from the town centre.

 TYPE: – Most fossils are found on the foreshore, but they can also be found washed out of the clay on the slippages, after rain.
+Don’t expect to find much here.

 This location is part of the Jurassic World Heritage site, so hammering or digging into the cliffs is not permitted.
 It is an SSSI site.

 At Furzy Cliff, it is best to collect fossils after heavy rain, as this often causes slippages.
 However, the sea rarely washes the cliff itself.
 Much of Furzy Cliff has been significantly removed in recent years, to enable building development at the site, immediately next to the end of the sea wall.
-Many of the fossils previously prevalent at this site are no longer found and the chances of finding marine reptile bones are now slim.
+Many of the fossils previously prevalent at this site are no longer found and the chances of finding marine reptile bones are now extremely slim.
 Gryphaea dilatata and Lopha gregarea oysters, (some of considerable size) can still be found after heavy rain and subsequent erosion.
 Search the washed clay on the foreshore or in areas of shingle.
 At Furzy Cliff, the ammonite, Cardioceras, can also be found.

 The Oxford Clay Formation here is of the Weymouth Member.
 The lowest beds exposed is a small section of the Jordan Cliff Clay, at the eastern end of the sea wall.
-Above these most of the cliff exposes the Bowleaze Clay, comprising soft mudstones ans dark silty clays.
+Above these most of the cliff exposes the Bowleaze Clay, comprising soft mudstones and dark silty clays.

 In the middle of the Bowleaze Clay, is the Red Nodule Bed, a double band of red-weathered sideritic concretions, that yield beautifully preserved ammonites.
 Ammonites Cardioceras and a species of Perisphinctes are to be found here, either in the concretions within the clay or as eroded pieces standing proud on the eroded clay or on the foreshore.
 Fragments are more common than whole specimens, although some are quite sizeable.
 However, caution is advised when tackling any fossil hunting on Furzey Cliff, as wet, stormy weather can increase the instability of the entire Bowleaze Cove area and slippages can be quite hazardous.